garagehive/garagehive.github.io/docs/testarticle1.md

    ![](media/garagehive-tyre-scanner10.gif)

 3. Select **Prepare** from the actions bar of the newly created VIE, followed by **Add Checklist Attention Lines**.
+4. The checklist attention lines will be added in the VIE under the **Group Items** FastTab.

    ![](media/garagehive-tyre-scanner11.gif)